 The bolting bars on the jacket-assembly without the threaded rod shall be brought together first.
-The bolting holes shall be aligned to allow insertion of the Clamping Rods.
+The bolting holes shall be aligned to allow insertion of the pulling rods.
 There are 12 bolting holes per set of bolting bars in a 1.9m height jacket assembly.
-Three Clamping Tools are required to fit a 1.9m height jacket.
-The Clamping Tools shall be spaced as indicated in the diagram (see Fig. 9) so that there is an empty bolting hole above and below each Clamping Tool.
+Three hydraulic tools are required to fit a 1.9m height jacket.
+The tools shall be spaced as indicated in the diagram (see Fig. 9) so that there is an empty bolting hole above and below each hydraulic tool.